New temporary table behavior in Aurora MySQL version 3

 -

-On the writer instance, data that overflows to InnoDB internal temporary tables is stored in the Aurora cluster volume.
+On the writer DB instance, data that overflows to InnoDB internal temporary tables or memory-mapped temporary files resides in local storage on the instance.

 -